California shooting shows security vulnerabilities on buses

 “It's largely to create the perception that there is an active security program more than a realistic chance of catching someone,” said Joseph Schwieterman, a transportation expert and economics professor at DePaul University in Chicago.
 “They want anyone thinking of carrying a gun into the system to think twice.”

-Just because passengers don't see security measures at bus and train stations doesn't mean they aren't there, explained another Chicago-based security expert, James Fagel.
+Just because passengers don't see security measures at bus and train stations doesn't mean they aren't there, said another Chicago-based security expert, Michael J. Fagel.
 He said undercover staff are often looking for signs someone might be carrying a gun, while others trained to spot behavior quirks that could indicate trouble monitor depots via surveillance cameras.

 Few countries have attempted the kinds of security measures for ground transit that could plausibly thwart an attack.
 Israel is one.
 At least some Israeli buses are fitted with four or five separated, fortified compartments, which can help limit the deadliness of a bomb or gun attack, said Fagel, who teaches crisis management at the Illinois Institute of Technology.